presents

 - systemic form may be due to RA or gout;

-- in the report by Mark J.R.
-Moulton et al (JBJS 2001), the authors propose that a hypermobile MP joint may have a causative role in the development
+- in the report by Moulton MJR, et al (2001), the authors propose that a hypermobile MP joint may have a causative role in the development of

-- in specimens affected by end-stage OA, the center of pressure on the trapeziometacarpal joint moved dorsally by 56.8% of the length of the trapezial surface with MP joint
+- in specimens affected by DJD, center of pressure on CMC joint moved dorsally by 56.8% of the length of the trapezial surface

 - in specimens with moderate osteoarthritis, 30° of MP joint flexion also produced most dorsal trapeziometacarpal center of pressure (44.8%);

-- however, this center of pressure was not significantly different from the centers of pressure at the other metacarpophalangeal joint positions.
+- however, this center of pressure was not significantly different from the centers of pressure at the other MP joint positions.

 - in nonarthritic specimens, the center of pressure was again significantly more dorsal with MP joint flexion of 30° than it was at the other positions (p < 0.01).

-- presence of hyperextension laxity of the MP joint may identify pts who are predisposed to the development of arthritis of the trapeziometacarpal joint;
+- presence of hyperextension laxity of the MP joint may identify pts who are predisposed to the development of arthritis of CMC joint;

-- such individuals might benefit from early intervention to stabilize the MP joint and thus to retard the natural progression of OA disease at the base of the thumb;
+- may benefit from early intervention to stabilize the MP joint and retard natural progression of OA disease at the base of the thumb;

 - in symptomatic patients with a hypermobile MP joint, fixation of the MP joint in flexion by either splinting or surgical stabilization may